cole007/mudstone/user-guide.md

 gulp.task('images', imagesTask)
 ```

-*Note:* Sometimes you only want to pass in a single level of files into the `gulp.src()` function.
-For example the scss task:
+*Note:* Sometimes you only want provide a single file to the gulp task, in which case you can use the following snippet

 ```
 /// other scss dependencies